Our Cybersecurity Programme

 Develop

-Our approach comprises a comprehensive set of risk management framework, policies and standards.
-These incorporate key regulatory expectations and align with international industry guidance on key areas such as risk management practices, information security and cyber resilience.
-They are reviewed regularly and approved by relevant risk committee such as the Group Information Security and Digital Risk Management Committee and Board Risk Management Committee.
+Our approach is underpinned by a robust risk management framework, supported by policies and standards that integrate essential regulatory requirements and align with international industry guidelines.
+These cover critical areas such as risk management practices, information security, personal data protection and cyber resilience.
+To ensure their continued relevance and effectiveness, these policies and standards are reviewed regularly and approved by senior risk committees, including the Group Information Security and Digital Risk Management Committee and the Board Risk Management Committee.

 Information Security and Digital Risk Policy